 Justin Fairfax rape accusers won’t get hearing

-“There should be no mistake about what has happened here: the alleged victims are seeking a bipartisan hearing, Republicans are seeking a bipartisan hearing, Democrats in the House of Delegates are refusing to allow that to happen,” Mr. Cox, a Republican, said in a statement.
+“There should be no mistake about what has happened here: the alleged victims are seeking a bipartisan hearing; Republicans are seeking a bipartisan hearing; Democrats in the House of Delegates are refusing to allow that to happen,” Mr. Cox, Colonial Heights Republican, said in a written statement.

-“I want some action from the Virginia legislature,” Ms. Watson, a single mother from Maryland, said in an interview broadcast earlier Tuesday.
+“I want some action from the Virginia legislature,” Ms. Watson, a single mother from Maryland, said in a Tuesday broadcast.

-Ms. Watson said that Mr. Fairfax raped her in a premeditated attack in 2000 when they were students at Duke University.
+She said Mr. Fairfax raped her in a premeditated attack in 2000, when they were students at Duke University.

 Ms. Tyson, a political science professor at Scripps College in California, accused Mr. Fairfax of forcing her to perform oral sex on him when they met as campaign aides at the 2004 Democratic National Convention in Boston.

 “Sexual assault should never be a racial issue.
 It should never be a partisan issue,” Ms. Tyson said in an emotional interview aired Monday.

 Mr. Cox said House Republicans offered to work with Democrats to organize a bipartisan hearing but were rebuffed by House Democratic leader Eileen Filler-Corn.